 History of Cushion Cut Diamonds

 Although the cushion cut may seem to have a contemporary design, its history traces back to the 19th century.
-At the time, a diamond with a square shape and rounded corners was referred to as mine cut after Brazilian diamond mines.
+At the time, a diamond with a square shape and rounded corners was referred to as the mine cut after Brazilian diamond mines.
 Later, when diamonds were discovered in South Africa, the mine cut became known as the old mine.

 As the most popular cut in the 19th century, the mine was not limited to diamonds.
 It was the de facto shape, and most gemstones were cut into it until the early 20th century.